mnwachukwu/Compass.Editors/docs/the-extension.md

 of these:

-1. **`pc` is not on the PATH the editor sees.** VS Code inherits its environment from wherever it was launched, which on Windows may predate a `dotnet tool install`.
+1. **`pc` is not on the PATH the editor sees.** VS Code inherits its environment from wherever it was launched, which on Windows may predate the install that put `pc` there.
 Restarting the editor is usually enough; naming the full path in `profi-c.compilerPath` always is.
 2. **The program does not compile.** Nothing starts, and the reasons are in the Problems panel rather than in a dialog — the panel is opened for you, and each entry clicks through to the line.